eliasbenb/PlexAniBridge-Mappings/README.md

 | `tmdb_mappings` | `object`           | An object mapping TMDB seasons to AniList episodes.
 See the detailed explanation below. |
 | `tvdb_mappings` | `object`           | An object mapping TVDB seasons to AniList episodes.
 See the detailed explanation below. |

-### The Mappings Object
+### The Episode Mappings Object

 The `tmdb_mappings` and `tvdb_mappings` objects define the episode and season mappings between AniList and TMDB/TVDB.
-The keys are season numbers (e.g., `"s1"`), and the values are string patterns that define the mapping rules.
+The keys represent a season (e.g., `"s1"`), and the values are string patterns that define the mapping rules.

-_Note: while the `tmdb_mappings` field is supported, it is not maintained by this repository, so you will only find it in a small number of entries.
-In most cases, you should use the `tvdb_mappings` field instead._
+> [!NOTE]
+> The PlexAniBridge-Mappings repository only supports (the default) aired order mappings for TVDB and TMDB.
+If you are looking alternate orders such as DVD or absolute order, check out the [LuceoEtzio/PlexAniBridge-Custom-Mappings](https://github.com/LuceoEtzio/PlexAniBridge-Custom-Mappings) repository.

 **Pattern Format**: `'e{start}-e{end}|{ratio},e{start2}-e{end2}|{ratio2},...'`